Hadto note

 Keet’s Chapter 2 is a reminder that reasoning changes what a system can guarantee.
 Once a domain is formalized well enough, a machine can do more than store facts.
 It can check consequences, detect contradictions, and surface implications that were never entered directly.

-For Hadto, this matters because we are not building demo software.
-We are building business infrastructure people can actually operate.
+Hadto is not building demo software.
+It is building business infrastructure people can actually operate.
 When a domain expert becomes an owner-operator through Hadto, the platform has to do more than display data.
-It has to help them trust the state of the business.
+It has to help them trust the state of the business, and that trust has to show up in a visible control surface rather than in hidden application code.

 What reasoning gives you